 - VPC Traffic Mirroring: you can now capture and inspect traffic network traffic using this feature.
-You can detect and filter an unusual pattern of behavior which could indicate an intrusion in your VPC.
-Monitor packets transmit between source an destination and you can even monitor network packets exchange by resources between different AWS accounts.
+You can detect and filter an unusual pattern of behavior that could indicate an intrusion in your VPC.
+Monitor packets transmit between source and destination and you can even monitor network packets exchange by resources between different AWS accounts.

 - Shared VPC Supports new services: is a VPC allows other AWS accounts to create applications like ec2 instances, lambda functions into a shared centralized managed VPC.
-Is ok for companies which segregate in different accounts like production or development.
-AWS Glue, AWS ElasticMapReduce or Aurora Serverless Database Cluster.
+Is ok for companies that segregate into different accounts like production or development.
+AWS Glue, AWS ElasticMapReduce, or Aurora Serverless Database Cluster.

 - SITE-TO-SITE supports digital certificates: you can ACM to manage and deploy the certificates.

 - VPC FLOWS: now you can include additional metadata like VPC-ID,subnet-ID,subnet-MASK,etc

 - NLB layer 4 accepts connection coming from AWS VPN

 - On-premises can access Private Link by AWS VPN (before just with Direct Connect)

 - Now supports VPC peering inter-region

-- VPCs can now be shared accross AWS Accounts (you can allow other AWS accounts to create resources like ec2,rds in a managed and centralized VPC only in the subnets that they will need.
-Great for customers with multiple accounts, users of other AWS accounts can access VPC and create resources without manage its own VPC)
+- VPCs can now be shared across AWS Accounts (you can allow other AWS accounts to create resources like ec2, RDS in a managed and centralized VPC only in the subnets that they will need.
+Great for customers with multiple accounts, users of other AWS accounts can access VPC and create resources without managing its own VPC)

-- New Client VPN enables you secure access to on premises or aws with open vpn client installed on your local machine.
-Fullly managed, highly availalbe, pay as you go service, supports AD as well.
+- New Client VPN enables you secure access to on-premises or AWS with open VPN client installed on your local machine.
+Fully managed, highly available, pay as you go service, supports AD as well.

 It’s similar to the AWS Direct Connect service in that it establishes private connections to the AWS cloud, except Direct Connect links users’ on-premises environments to AWS.
 PrivateLink, on the other hand, secures traffic from users’ VPC environments, which are already in AWS.